This is a post I have put off writing for all 7 years that I’ve been running this blog.

 Take into account how much work you really want to do.
 Do you want to spend days going back and forth on prices with multiple cabins, then find a way to do a bank transfer to them to reserve just to save $100 dollars?

-If you’re coming on vacation, don’t put yourself through too much hassle that you end up ruining your trip or stressing out while planning.
+If you’re coming on vacation, don’t put yourself through so much hassle that you end up overly stressed while planning.
 Remember, this is supposed to be fun.

 For most people reading this, booking.com, Airbnb, or VRBO will be the best and easiest option.